| AS QUICK AS CAN BE based on

 "Okay, well --"

-The tour continued.
-Down the passage on the left was an empty room.
-Alicia Russell was handwritten on a 3x5 card tacked to the door of the room opposite.
+Lee said nothing.
+The tour continued down the passage to an empty room on the left.
+Miss Alicia Russell was handwritten on a 3x5 card tacked to the door of the room opposite.
 These rooms were without heaters and dank.
-Russell's dressing table was more of a cartable and covered with the necessary makeup, 1 blue, 1 red and 2 black wigs; lots of paper: cards, congratulatory notes, mostly bills."Listen, about what to do with the body," said Dr. Reason, and looked hopeful.
+Russell's dressing table, more of a cardtable, was covered with the necessary makeup, one blue, one red and two black wigs; lots of paper: cards, congratulatory notes, mostly bills."About what to do with the body?" asked Dr. Reason.
+He looked hopeful.

-"We'll call the morgue wagon, doctor; nothing for you to worry about.""Isn't that a bit dramatic for suicide?"
+"We'll call the morgue wagon, doctor; nothing for you to concern yourself with.""Isn't that a bit dramatic for suicide?"

 "This was no suicide."